 Plan Your Hive Inspections

 Bees sting in defense of themselves and their hives.
-Plan your hive inspections to cause minimal disruption to the colony.
+Plan your hive inspections to minimize disruption to the colony.

 Choose sunny, warm days for inspections.
 Bees tend to be grumpier on inhospitable days.
 Rain, high heat, and humidity make for a defensive colony.

 Try to inspect hives in the middle of the day when field bees are out foraging.
-It is easier to manipulate hives and frames with fewer bees in the way.
+It is easier to manipulate hives and frames with fewer bees in your way.

 Use your smoker wisely.
 You can calm bees or move them out of your way with a few puffs of smoke.